cplaisier/TF_targets/README.md

 # TF_targets
 Script to find TF regulators for a given input gene file.
-Current libraries in 'libs' are designed for human gene sets.
-Could be made to work on mouse as well.
+Current libraries in 'libs' are designed for human and mouse gene sets.
 Please contact me if that is helpful.

 ## Dependencies
-Requires Python 2.7 and SciPy.
+Requires Python >= 2.7 and SciPy.
 Both of which can be installed using Anaconda (https://www.anaconda.com/download/).

 ## Running program
 ```
-Usage: find_TF_regulators.py --input FILE --output FILE
+Usage: find_TF_regulators.py --input FILE --output FILE --species SPECIES

 Options:
   -h, --help            show this help message and exit